Ontech-Solutions/Ussd_Webhook/README.md

 # Ussd Webhook Documentation
 ## A call back url for a Ussd Remote menu for our tenant clients

-Welcome to a documentation ....
+Welcome to a documentation on how you can implement your callback url that will receive the request body and return the response body of the format below

 ### POST request headers